-With the average organisation’s international spend increasing by 5.5% in the last year, the ability to book international via your online tool has become increasingly important.
-Many OBTs will claim they have the ability to do this, so the question becomes… how?
-The key questions around this are:
+With the average international spend increasing by 5.3% in the last year (to Feb 2019), the ability to book international via your OBT has become increasingly important.
+Many OBTs will claim they have the ability to do this, so here are some key questions to ensure you are covered.

-- Do I have to nominate the carriers and routes I want loaded?
-This is a question which generally doesn’t occur to most people, but there are some online tools which require you to nominate the routes you want to travel and the carriers that you want bookable on each route.
+Some online tools may require you to nominate the routes you want to travel and the carriers that you want available to book on each route.
 This only becomes an issue when you miss one!

 2. Online changes